mbernste/mbernste.github.io/_posts/determinants.md

 $$\text{Det}(\boldsymbol{A}) := \sum_{i=1}^m (-1)^{i+1} a_{i,1} \text{Det}(\boldsymbol{A}_{-1,-i})$$

-How on earth does this formula calculate volume?
+Before understanding this equation, we must first ask ourselves what we even mean by "volume" in $m$-dimensional space.
+In fact, it is through answering this very question that will arrive at the equation above.
+Specifically, we will formulate a set of three axioms that attempt to capture our notion of "geometric volume" in a very abstract way.
+Then, we will show that the only formula that satisfies these axioms is the formula for the determinant shown above!

-The easiest way to see how this formula calculates volume, is to first begin by formulating, in a very abstract sense, a set of three axioms that attempt to capture our notion of "geometric volume".
-Then, we can show that the formula above is the only formula that satisfies these axioms!
 These axioms are as follows:

 **1. The determinant of the identity matrix is one**